unitedivan/IT116-Exercise-3/README.md

-# IT116-Exercise-3
-Python Exercise 3 for IT116
+Exercise 3 for IT116

+This exercise demonstrates how to print "".

+To view the code, click ex03.py.